-This overall quality objective is supported by a series of underlying quality management objectives and our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.
+As mentioned previously, to help PwC Denmark put this strategy into effect, the PwC network has established the QSME framework which introduces an overall quality objective for the Assurance practice that is supported by a series of underlying quality management objectives.
+Our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.